 Legal aid could help pay for your family mediation so you do not have to.
-Our trained mediator will assess whether or not you are eligible for legal aid at mediation.

 The person who does not qualify for legal aid would still have to pay for mediation on a fixed fee basis for each session except for the first joint session only.